 Athens State University is committed to providing equal and integrated access for students with disabilities to academic, social, cultural and recreational programs at Athens State University.
 This commitment is grounded not only in the law but also in the University’s dedication to the inclusion of all members of the community.
 This Disability Services grievance process is intended to provide for the prompt and equitable resolution of complaints involving accommodations, services and academic adjustments for students with disabilities, and is distinct from the University’s Student Grievance Procedure.

-Student complaints related to harassment or discrimination on the basis of a disability should be directed to the Terry Stepp, Title IX Coordinator.
+Student complaints related to harassment or discrimination on the basis of a disability should be directed to the Sarah McAbee, Title IX Coordinator.
 Procedures related to these complaints can be found within the “Harassment and Discrimination Policy and Procedure.”

 For the purposes of this document, “business day” is defined as any day the University is officially open, regardless of whether classes are in session.

 Students with grievances relating to accommodation determinations or implementation should first work through the grievance process relating to disability accommodation with the Disability Services Specialist.
 Faculty or staff who believe that an accommodation for a student fundamentally alters the nature or operation of the University’s programs, services, or activities are also encouraged to first consult the Disability Services Specialist.
 If the student, faculty or staff member’s grievance cannot be resolved, then the grievant should contact the ADA/504 Coordinator.